lenon/stonks/README.md

 # stonks

-This repo contains a Python project that I use to keep track of my investments portfolio in the Brazilian stock market.
-I wrote it in Python 3 using Pandas for data analysis.
-The goal was to replace a complicated Excel spreadsheet I was using.
+This repository includes a Python project that I developed to manage my investment portfolio in the Brazilian stock market.
+The project is written in Python 3 and utilizes Pandas for data analysis.
+Its primary purpose is to replace the complex Excel spreadsheet that I previously used.

-Feel free to use the code as you like, but please keep in mind that nothing here is guaranteed to be correct.
+While the code is available for your use, it is important to note that I cannot guarantee its accuracy.
+Please use it at your own discretion.

 ## Requirements